Mandeepsheoran/Unity-Game-Automation-on-Windows-AltUnity-WinAppDriver/README.md

 from below location as we can not upload the current game file for mac due to file size constraint.
 Create a folder mac under project.
 The app is provided at https://altom.com/app/uploads/AltTester/TrashCat/TrashCatMacOS.app.zip and needs to be included under the mac/ folder.

-User can directly run the application using maven test, although shell script is also provided to do all the initial steps to run the test.
+User can directly run the application using maven test, although shell script is also provided to do all the initial steps to run the test..

 ![image](https://github.com/Mandeepsheoran/Unity-Game-Automation-on-Windows-AltUnity-WinAppDriver/assets/70449523/cfdb97ee-4c36-455a-8d6e-393b091dfcde)